Sparks, Vipers, Blaze & Storm win in RHF Trophy

 Davis took 4-19 with her off spin to help bowl Diamonds out for just 161 having been sent in.

-Former England opener Lauren Winfield-Hill made 42 but after an opening stand of 50, Diamonds lost regular wickets.
+England opener Lauren Winfield-Hill made 42 but after an opening stand of 50, Diamonds lost regular wickets.

 In reply, captain Eve Jones saw the Sparks' home with an unbeaten 67 as the home side won with 11 overs to spare, bouncing back from defeat against The Blaze in round one.